 Not surprisingly, then, when construction on the home wrapped up in 1983, it included an outdoor stairway from the home’s second story to the path, and a gate at the street’s public entry point that blocked the huge drop.
 And those schematics were approved by the local land use agency.

 But five years after the Lents purchased the property, the Commission told the Lents that they were violating the terms of the easement.
 The Commission told the family that the gate had to go, as did the stairs connecting the home’s second story to a deck.
 The Lents protested, insisting that the gate and stairs were necessary for security and liability reasons.
 Moreover, the Lents said that the gate and the stairs had been in place for over twenty years, and they wondered why the Commission was coming after them then?
 But, out of a gesture of goodwill, the Lents handed the keys over to the Commission and allowed them to open up the gate whenever they wanted.

 That wasn’t good enough for the Commission.
 Using a newly granted power to fine individuals for “denying access to the beach,” it slapped the Lents with a $4.185 million fine—a transparent attempt to make an example of the Lents and scare future homeowners from ever contesting the Commission again.

 Since the fine was levied, the Lents have taken down all of the structures, including the gate, but in a sad and ironic twist, the Mountains Recreation and Conservation Authority has subsequently installed a now-locked gate along the property line to protect the public from the dangerous drop to the storm drain.

-On behalf of the Lents, Pacific Legal Foundation has appealed their fine to the California Court of Appeal, arguing that the Commission violated their constitutional right to procedural due process and protection against excessive, arbitrary fines.
+On behalf of the Lents, Pacific Legal Foundation has asked the U.S. Supreme Court to hear their case, arguing that the Commission violated their constitutional right to procedural due process and protection against excessive, arbitrary fines.